For Teams

 Use content as a low-cost validation surface

-Solo founders often do not have budget to run wide experiments.
+Solo builders often do not have budget to run wide experiments.
 SEO content and focused landing pages can function as low-cost tests if they are tied to a real workflow pain and a concrete buyer question.

 • Publish one focused page around one recurring complaint.